-His work has been shown in solo exhibitions at the Ogden Museum of Southern Art in New Orleans, the Museum of Contemporary Art of Georgia in Atlanta, Montgomery Museum of Art in Montgomery, AL, The Jule Collins Smith Museum in Auburn, AL, The Mobile Museum of Art , Mobile, AL, The Morris Museum in Augusta, GA, Telfair Museum and Jepson Center for the Arts in Savannah, GA.
-A commissioned body of work for the Columbus Museum in Columbus, Georgia, was featured in the 2009 solo exhibition Now and Then, Snapshots of the South.
+His work has been shown in solo exhibitions at the Ogden Museum of Southern Art in New Orleans, the Museum of Contemporary Art of Georgia in Atlanta, Montgomery Museum of Art in Montgomery, AL, The Jule Collins Smith Museum in Auburn, AL, the Mobile Museum of Art, Mobile, AL, The Morris Museum in Augusta, GA, Telfair Museum and Jepson Center for the Arts in Savannah, GA.
+A commissioned body of work for the Columbus Museum in Columbus, GA was featured in the 2009 solo exhibition, Now and Then, Snapshots of the South.

-His work is in many private and corporate collections, including the Ogden Museum, GA Museum of Art, Birmingham Museum of Art and 11 other Southeastern US Museums.
+His work is in many private and corporate collections, including the Ogden Museum, GA Museum of Art, Birmingham Museum of Art and 11 other southeaster US museums.

 Click here to learn more about Jerry Siegel and Artadia